thwill1000/mmb4l/README.md

          * 15 = Bright White

  * `CONSOLE HIDECURSOR [ON | TRUE | OFF | FALSE | z%]`
-     * Hides or shows the cursor, without any argument this hides the cursor.
+     * Hides or shows the cursor; without any argument this hides the cursor.

  * `CONSOLE HOME`
      * Moves the cursor to the origin (0, 0) *.